modernserf/hyperyak/README.md

 - both in the mechanical sense, of a tool that increases human ability but also in the sense of being something kind of cheap and democratic
 - instead of creating a bicycle for the mind, we’ve created a car
 - which creates a car culture, air pollution, auto accidents, cities designed against pedestrians, the suburbs etc
+- cars are expensive liabilities that perpetuate debt cycles
 - the automotive industry has a self-perpetuating virus quality that the computer industry follows

 ## Conspiracies vs Systematic Injustice